6 Questions to Ask Before Moving in a Boston Apartment

 1. How Much Can I Afford?

 While there are plenty of Boston luxury properties on the market, finding a nice, convenient, and affordable location can be a real challenge.
 Boston is one of the most expensive cities to rent in the entire country.
 According to a recent study, buying can often end up being cheaper than renting.
 That's why it's extremely important to know exactly how much you can afford to pay on rent every month.
-Assess your expenses and draft a budget to figure out exactly where your will be going.
+Assess your expenses and draft a budget to figure out exactly where your money will be going.

 Also, don't forget that you'll likely have to put down some money up front.
 Every property and landlord is different, so make sure you understand exactly what additional costs you are required to cover before moving in.
-Generally speaking, you'll probably be asked to put down first and last month's rent, plus a .
+Generally speaking, you'll probably be asked to put down first and last month's rent, plus a security deposit.
 If you used a realtor, they will usually charge half of one month's rent (but sometimes they will also help cover your security deposit).
 It's best to prepare for these up-front expenses before signing any lease.

 2. Are Utilities Included?